scollinselliott/eratosthenes/README.md

 ## Evaluating Displacement

-As real-world joint condition densities will comprise hundreds of events or more, it is easy for an investigator to loose track of which relative/absolute events are determinative or influential upon others, in terms of the estimation of their date. `eratosthenes` assess such influence within the conditional structure via the estimation of “displacement.”
+As real-world joint conditional densities will comprise hundreds of events or more, it is easy for an investigator to loose track of which relative/absolute events are determinative or influential upon others, in terms of the estimation of their date. `eratosthenes` assesses such influence within the conditional structure via the estimation of “displacement.”
 That is, given the omission of an event $j$ (either a depositional event or an absolute constraint) from the set of all